mintty/mintty/wiki/Tips.md

 The Virtual Tabs feature provides a list of all running mintty sessions as well as configurable launch parameters for new sessions.
-The session list is shown when right-clicking the title bar (if virtual tabs mode is configured or with Ctrl).
+The session list is shown when right-clicking the title bar (if virtual tabs mode is configured or with Ctrl) or ctrl+left-clicking it.
 By default, the list is also shown in the extended context menu (Ctrl+right-click), the mouse button 5 menu, and the menus opened with the Ctrl+Menu key and the Ctrl+Shift+I shortcut (if enabled).